Healthy Peacock Plant (Goeppertia makoyana) in medium, also known as Peacock Plant

 Peacock Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Peacock Plant grows best in Medium light and can tolerate low, bright indirect conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Peacock Plant light consistent for stronger growth and flowering.

 Peacock Plant is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Peacock Plant out of reach when ingestion is a concern.

 Peacock Plant does best in All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.